F. F. Worthington: Second World War

 In 1940, the Canadian Armoured Corps was formally established (the Royal prefix was granted in 1945).
 As its first senior officer, Colonel Worthington bought 265 US-built M1917 tanks of First World War vintage to use in training.
 Because U.S. neutrality laws prohibited the sale of weapons to Canada, these antiques were bought for $120 each as scrap metal from the Rock Island Arsenal by the "Camp Borden Iron Foundry".
 During the Second World War Worthington organized the 1st Canadian Tank Brigade (later the 1st Canadian Armoured Brigade, an independent formation) and then converted the 4th Canadian Infantry Division to an armoured division in only five months.
 The division served overseas under the designation 4th Canadian (Armoured) Division and included the 4th Canadian Armoured Brigade and the 10th Canadian Infantry Brigade.

-In early 1944, Worthy was forced to relinquish command of the 4th Armoured Division, "officially" due to poor health, but in fact it was due to changes in Canada's Army commanders.
-Worthy supported Lieutenant-General Andrew McNaughton, but it was Lieutenant-General Guy Simonds who got command of II Canadian Corps.
-Worthy was simply edged out in favour of others.
-It was the biggest regret of his career that he never commanded a Division in war.
-Simonds would later admit that he had made a mistake taking Worthy's command away from him (Ref: "Worthy": A Biography of Major-General F.F.
-Worthington CB, MC, MM by Larry Worthington).
+In early 1944, Worthington was forced to relinquish command of the 4th Armoured Division, "officially" due to poor health, but in fact it was due to changes in Canada's Army commanders.
+Worthington supported Lieutenant-General Andrew McNaughton, but it was Lieutenant-General Guy Simonds who got command of II Canadian Corps.
+Worthington was simply edged out in favour of others.
+It was the biggest regret of his career that he never commanded a division in war.
+Simonds would later admit that he had made a mistake taking Worthington's command away from him.

 In 1944 he returned to Canada to administer Camp Borden, where replacements were trained for the Canadian Armoured Corps and Infantry, as well as the Royal Canadian Army Service Corps and the Canadian Provost Corps.
 Worthy soon discovered that other things had changed since he left in 1942.
 Black market selling was out of control by this time, with fuel, food and building materials being the hot items.
-Worthy as usual had an unconventional method of stopping the stolen items from leaving the camp.
-He posted Provost Marshals at the gates to search vehicles leaving, forcing the thieves to take the back roads and trails to get out of camp.
-Worthy had the engineers dig trenches to make it impossible for vehicles to get through.

-The most unconventional method however, was having the engineers lay landmines on the back trails, with the trigger points set back about 50 yards, thus ensuring that no one would actually get hurt.
+Worthington had an unconventional method of stopping the stolen items from leaving the camp.
+He posted provost marshals at the gates to search vehicles leaving, forcing the thieves to take the back roads and trails to get out of camp.
+Worthington had the engineers dig trenches to make it impossible for vehicles to get through.
+The most unconventional method, however, was having the engineers lay landmines on the back trails, with the trigger points set back about 50 yards, thus ensuring that no one would actually get hurt.
 The troops got the message though, as no one wanted to take any chances with a commander who mined roadways.

-The National Resources Mobilization Act (NRMA) of 1940 made military service compulsory for in-country service, but overseas service remained voluntary.
-Those who still refused to go active service met with Worthy's unconventional methods of training and persuasion, including being virtual targets of live-fire exercises and being forced to work so hard around the camp that they "volunteered" because it was the lesser of the evils.